EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>dhFile</b>
+Name for and, optionally, path to the PEM-format DH parameter file to be installed. /nsconfig/ssl/ is the default path.
+This parameter is not applicable when configuring a backend service.

 <b>dhCount</b>
 Number of interactions, between the client and the NetScaler appliance, after which the DH private-public pair is regenerated.
 A value of zero (0) specifies infinite use (no refresh).
 This parameter is not applicable when configuring a backend service.
+Minimum value: 0
 Maximum value: 65534

+<b>dhKeyExpSizeLimit</b>
+This option enables the use of NIST recommended (NIST Special Publication 800-56A) bit size for private-key size.
+For example, for DH params of size 2048bit, the private-key size recommended is 224bits.
+This is rounded-up to 256bits.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

 <b>eRSA</b>
 State of Ephemeral RSA (eRSA) key exchange.
 Ephemeral RSA allows clients that support only export ciphers to communicate with the secure server even if the server certificate does not support export clients.
 The ephemeral RSA key is automatically generated when you bind an export cipher to an SSL or TCP-based SSL virtual server or service.
 When you remove the export cipher, the eRSA key is not deleted.
 It is reused at a later date when another export cipher is bound to an SSL or TCP-based SSL virtual server or service.
 The eRSA key is deleted when the appliance restarts.